The Ossie Award

 The Lunda people were known to have of the largest expansions in Central Africa, They were also known to be great storytellers who often, when introduced to someone would seek to know the lineage of that individual.
 If they found they were related\, “the Lundahood” would grow.

-The short film: Descendants” The Story of US, best illustrated the journeys/ migration and obstacles several families faced right here in the United States in their pursuit towards the American dream.
+The short film: Descendants” The Story of US, Produced & Created by Shanti Lair – Croom and Directed by Shaun Daniels, best illustrated the journeys/ migration and obstacles several families faced right here in the United States in their pursuit towards the American dream.

 Descendants” The Story of US are the Lunda Award recipient